 The Adjutant General

-In May 1943, the family learned that John had died while a POW.
+The War Department learned on May 28, 1943, learned that John had died as a POW.
+On May 30, 1943, the family learned that John had died while a POW.

 MRS JULIA BUSHAW